yetibot/yetibot/README.md

 ### Backticks

-Backticks provide a lighweight syntax for sub-expressions, but they can't be nested.
+Backticks provide a lightweight syntax for sub-expressions, but they can't be nested.

 ```